ironhack-labs/lab-css-recipes-clone/README.md

 - Use a single external CSS stylesheet to style all pages
 - Use the images provided to construct the appropriate elements on the page:
   - The background with a picture of the apple pie
-  - The recipe servings / nutrients section
+  - The recipe servings/nutrients section
   - The prep section

 ## Submission